techrishikb/Covid19_Chatbot/README.md

 7) Watson Assistant invokes an OpenWhisk open source-powered IBM Cloud Function.
 8) IBM Cloud functions call IBM API Gateway to call the API's and fetch data.
 9) IBM Cloud Function calls the COVID-19 API to get stats.
-10)User calls Google Map API to get the location of nearby Testing labs and hospitals to book appointment 11)IBM cloud functions calls Testing Labs Appointment Booking API to book appointment.
+10) User calls Google Map API to get the location of nearby Testing labs and hospitals to book appointment
+11) IBM cloud functions calls Testing Labs Appointment Booking API to book appointment.
-12)IBM Cloud function calls the Queue management Data Store or API to book a virtual Token number for the patients.
+12) IBM Cloud function calls the Queue management Data Store or API to book a virtual Token number for the patients.
-13)Watson Assistant replies to the Slack app. if it was a voice query then it sends the transcript to Watson text to Speech where the message is encoded in user language.
+13) Watson Assistant replies to the Slack app. if it was a voice query then it sends the transcript to Watson text to Speech where the message is encoded in user language.
-14)And the user sees or listen to the response.
+14) And the user sees or listen to the response.
-15)Watson assistant get an update regarding the movement of virtual token number.
+15) Watson assistant get an update regarding the movement of virtual token number.
-16)The chatbot gives a continuous update to the user about the movement of the token number in the queue.
+16) The chatbot gives a continuous update to the user about the movement of the token number in the queue.
 The user can cancel the previous token number and generate a new one.
-17)IBM cloud functions calls Hospitals Appointment Booking API to book  doctors appointment.
+17) IBM cloud functions calls Hospitals Appointment Booking API to book  doctors appointment.
-18)IBM Cloud function calls the Queue management Data Store or API to book a virtual Token number for the patients.
+18) IBM Cloud function calls the Queue management Data Store or API to book a virtual Token number for the patients.
-19)Watson assistant get an update regarding the movement of virtual token number.
+19) Watson assistant get an update regarding the movement of virtual token number.
-20)User gets regular update regarding the position in the queue.
+20) User gets regular update regarding the position in the queue.
 # Wireframes:
 # Flowchart:
   [Images/GIFs](#imagesgifs)